viktorwinschel/mes/docs/src/getting_started/basic_usage.md

 ## Next Steps

-For more detailed examples, check out the examples in the [Basic Categories](../examples/basic_categories.md) section.
+For more detailed examples, check out the [Examples](../examples.md) section.